shirangi/decline_curves_2pointOooh/README.md

 ```
 conda env create -f environment.yml
 ```
-No need for Cuda support, this is kindergarden.
+There is also a dockerfile which provided the required development environment.
+Also, no need for Cuda support, this is kindergarden.